testerslol123/Pokerbot/README.md

 To change the bot settings, open the "settings.txt" file and change the values as needed.
 Here is an overview of the settings you can change.
 I recommend leaving everything as is and simply changing the runtime.

-## Runtime
+## Runtime (line 6)
 The most important setting is "runtime" on line 6 of the settings file ("runtime=60").
 Change the 60 to the amount of minutes you want the bot to run.

 Recommended value: 30 to 90

+## Ingame window size (line 10)
+The bot currently supports "Medium" or "Large" ingame window settings.
+Set this value to 0 to use LARGE settings (default), set it to 1 to use MEDIUM settings.

-If you want to use the default (recommended) settings, just skip the rest of this section and read "Starting the bot" section.
+If you want to use the default (recommended) settings, just skip the rest of this section.

 ## Higher-or-Lower settings
 The following 2 settings will influence when the bot will stop playing Higher-or-Lower (HL).